-Each year, the Towne Lake Business Association hosts a golf tournament or a Bowl-A-Thon benefiting the TLBA Entrepreneurial Scholarship Fund.
-Two $1,000 scholarships are awarded annually to graduating seniors, one each at Etowah and Woodstock High Schools in the Towne Lake area.
-Past winners are:
+The Towne Lake Business Association hosts an annual golf tournament benefiting local high school seniors with the TLBA Entrepreneurial Scholarship Fund.
+Two $1,000 scholarships are awarded annually to graduating seniors, one each at Etowah High School and Woodstock High School in the Towne Lake area.

 Dianna Gonzalez – Etowah High School